pdjr-modules/IC74HC595/README.md

 * `gpioLatch` - GPIO pin connected to the IC74H595 data pin.

-* `buffer` - number of [IC74HC595](#classIC74HC595) ICs in the buffer daisy-chaine (optional: defaults to 1).
+* `buffer` - number of IC74H595 ICs in the buffer daisy-chain (optional: defaults to 1).

 #### `public void `[`begin`](#classIC74HC595_1a66416a0c85080cd00c3ebede9fca3f7b)`()`

-Initiliase the buffer.
+Initiliase buffer.

 This method must be called from setup() before any attempt is made to write data to the buffer.
-It sets the GPIO pin modes and sets all buffer outputs OFF.
+GPIO pin modes are set to OUT and all buffer output channels status set to OFF.

 #### `public void `[`write`](#classIC74HC595_1a089c9670aa7294bd942fc5439124ef01)`(unsigned int status,unsigned int mask)`

-Set multiple buffer outputs to a specified state.
+Set buffer output channel states.

 Each bit in *status* defines the output state of a single parallel output channel: bits 0 through 7 define the states of channels 0 through 7 on the first buffer IC in any daisy chain; bits 8 through 15 the states of channels 0 throgh 7 on any second buffer IC and so on.

-The *mask* value can be used to restrict updates to just those channels selected by an active bit in the *mask* value.
+The *mask* value can be used to restrict updates to just those channels selected by a 1 bit in the *mask* value.

 #### Parameters
 * `status` - the value to be written to the buffer.